-Another good thing was that I completed a book by Francine Rivers.
-I did so in no time really.
-In this book, she really pushed her Christian views forward.
-It seemed like a tough Francine.
-Well, well Precious people, let me review it before pushing all my opinions in front of your face. (sidenote: I’ve been calling everyone precious these days, good innit?)
+A good thing that came out of the break was that I completed a book by Francine Rivers.
+I did so in no time, really.
+In this book, she really pushed strong Christian views forward.
+In light of my previous reading of her work, doctrinally, she came on tough.
+Well, Precious people, let me review it before putting all my opinions before your face. (sidenote: I’ve been calling everyone precious these days, good innit?)

-I was in a Christian library the other day, and I saw a book with a colourful cover page on a shelf.
+I was in a Christian library the other day, when I saw a book with a colourful cover page on a shelf.

-It’s titled “aids is real and it is in our church”.
+It’s title – ” Aids is real and it is in our church“.

 In a moment too short to have had the weight and consequence it eventually had, Dynah Carey was raped.
 Painfully.
 Brutally.

 Beautiful Dynah, sweet Dynah, blonde-hair Dynah, God-adoring Dynah.
-Her family seemed to have been her rock.
+Her life had been close to perfect.
 I enjoyed reading how she went down to New Life College in Illinois to school and how she met Ethan who swept her off her feet, yes.
 However, her life hit rock bottom after the rape and she was forced to reconsider everything she had ever known, and forced to put things in perspective, one day at a time.

 The main characters were Dynah; Ethan, her fiance; Hannah, her mother; Doug, her father; Joe, her friend; Evie, her grand-mother.
-The characters were very credible and they felt so many emotions .
-I’ve understood that I sometimes choke down my feelings and refuse to consider them in a bid to be respectful.
-Well well, back to the characters.
-The characters seemed to have been tried with trials they couldn’t bear, they ran into lots of problems.
+Quite a circle.
+The characters are very credible and they felt so many emotions.
+The characters seemed to have been faced with trials they couldn’t bear, they ran into lots of problems.

 Beautiful as the characters were, I couldn’t relate on a personal level.
-Our experiences differ.
-The setting is also in a contrasting part of the world.
+Our experiences differ and the setting different.
 My favourite part of the book was a certain widows brigade meeting.
-Some close old women who met together every Sunday over the past four years to share lunch, sorrows and joy.
-I liked It because it touched on vulnerability.
-And the courage to call on the commander of the army, to go to war against the enemy.
+Some elderly women who were close friends and met together every Sunday for the past four years to share lunch, sorrows and joy.
+I liked that potrayal because it touches on vulnerability and on the courage to call on the commander of the army, to go to war against the enemy.